datastaxdevs/workshop-cassandra-fundamentals/README.md

 _Generally speaking, it's best to perform as few delete operations as possible on the largest amount of data.
 Think of it this way, if you want to delete ALL data in a table, don't delete each individual cell, just **TRUNCATE** the table.
 If you need to delete all the rows in a partition, don't delete each row, **DELETE** the partition, and so on._

-When deleting a row on a given table, we have to specify the values of the primary key for that table.
-And don't forget that, in our data model, a post appears as two separate rows in the two tables, so we have to perform two different **DELETE** operations!
+When deleting a row on a given table, we have to specify the values of the primary key for that table. _(And don't forget that, if your data model has the same information stored twice in different tables, it will be up to you to issue two different **DELETE** operations!)_

 📘 **Commands to execute**